Last updated on September 6th, 2022

-If you’re looking for a simple way to add character to your home, coving could be the answer.
-Coved and corniced ceilings were extremely popular in houses built in the UK in the 1900s because of the added glamour it provided, and good news; they’re making a comeback.
+Coved and corniced ceilings were extremely popular in houses built in the UK in the 1900s because of the added glamour it provided.
+The good news is they’re making a comeback.
+But the question is…

 How much does coving cost?

 |Cost provided item||Unit||Average UK cost|

 Our costs are ballpark averages – get a local tradesperson to quote now